fbef0102/L4D1_2-Plugins/l4d_expertrealism/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

+	* v1.5 (2023-2-28)
+		* Request by eviltechno
+		* Hide players' name above their head on expert

 	* v1.4 (2023-2-27)
+		* Request by eviltechno
 		* Remake code
 		* Control glow and hud flag
 		* Enable Hard Core Hud Mode, hide HUD and Glow by default, Hud will show while survivors are in stillness or holding SLOW_WALK(Shift) or holding DUCK